Mountain Gorilla Tracking in Uganda, Rwanda & Dr Congo

 TIP: At the moment Chigo Tours Africa Does not offer tours to Virunga National park.
 We’ll share updates as and when Virunga park is declared safe to re-open for tourists.

-Visitors can trek to see Eastern Low land Gorillas in Kahuzi Biega National Park in Democratic Republic of Congo.
-With probably more wildlife than anywhere else in the world.
+Visitors can trek to see Eastern Low land Gorillas in Kahuzi Biega National Park in Democratic Republic of Congo With probably more wildlife than anywhere else in the world.
 This is one park where visitors have the opportunity to trek to see the endangered Eastern Lowland Gorilla (Gorilla beringei graueri) in the world.

 MOUNTAIN GORILLA TREKKING - FREQUENTLY ASKED QUESTIONS – ANSWERED